patevs/dotfiles/docs/tools.md

 ## Command Line Tools

 * [`ATAC`](https://github.com/Julien-cpsn/ATAC) A simple API client (postman like) in your terminal.
+* [`lsix`](https://github.com/hackerb9/lsix) Like "ls", but for images.
+Shows thumbnails in terminal using sixel graphics.
 * [`television`](https://github.com/alexpasmantier/television) Blazing fast general purpose fuzzy finder TUI.
 * [`trippy`](https://github.com/fujiapple852/trippy) Trippy combines the functionality of traceroute and ping and is designed to assist with the analysis of networking issues.
 * [`yazi`](https://github.com/sxyazi/yazi) 💥 Blazing fast terminal file manager written in Rust, based on async I/O.